 Another way to achieve the same goal is with alternate lines, which allow the bettor to choose whatever spread or total they want in exchange for modified odds.

 A common alternative to traditional wagering is Super Bowl squares betting, which is an extremely fun way to create some rooting interest throughout the game.
 It’s very simple and serves as an easy way to get even the most novice fans interested in the game almost everybody is watching.

-The Super Bowl squares betting pool begins with an empty 10x10 grid with 100 squares.
+The Super Bowl squares betting pool begins with an empty 10×10 grid with 100 squares.
 One team is assigned the rows while the other team is assigned the columns, and participants choose their boxes until all are full.
 Then, numbers 0-9 are chosen at random to fill out the columns and rows, giving players their combinations.
-Let's use the box score from Super Bowl LII as an example to see how winning boxes are determined:
+Download our Super Bowl boxes template and then read more below to learn about Super Bowl Squares pools run by US sportsbooks.

 Some sportsbooks offer free entry into a pool, each with its own unique twist on scoring.
-At DraftKings, the contest is called Big Game Squares and we are going to detail how to play below.
+At DraftKings, the contest is called Big Game Squares and we are going to detail how to play below:

 Photo Credit: Associated Press